TradeTrust/documentation/docs/tutorial/prerequisites.md

 toc_max_heading_level: 6
 ---

-## CLI Method

-Before we start, you will need the an [ethereum wallet](https://ethereum.org/en/wallets/).
-They can be created with [ethers.js](https://docs.ethers.org/v5/api/signer/#Wallet) or via [metamask](https://support.metamask.io/hc/en-us/articles/360059952212-MetaMask-is-a-self-custodial-wallet) browser extension.
-For our tutorials, we will be using OpenAttestation CLI (OA CLI) to [generate](https://github.com/Open-Attestation/open-attestation-cli#wallet) our wallet.
+Please keep in mind that we have more than one method to achieve our goal and throughout the tutorial we will be diving into the different methods available, to issue verifiable documents and to mint transferable records.

+In most of our tutorial we will be using:

+- Method 1: TradeTrust CLI
+- Method 2: Code integration (using our library to achieve the same result)

+Before we get started, to make sure you have a good experience with the tutorial, you will need to install our TradeTrust CLI.

-### What OA CLI does
+### What TradeTrust CLI does

-The [Open Attestation CLI](https://github.com/Open-Attestation/open-attestation-cli) tool allows users to deploy, mint, wrap and other operation on their documents.
+The [TradeTrust CLI](https://github.com/TradeTrust/tradetrust-cli) is a tool that allows users to run many operation on their machine to get a valid TradeTrust documents.
 It can be used for both Verifiable Documents and Transferable Records.

-### Installation
+### Installation of TradeTrust CLI

 #### Binary

-To install the binary, simply download the binary from the [CLI release page](https://github.com/Open-Attestation/open-attestation-cli/releases) for your OS.
+To install the binary, simply download the binary from the [CLI release page](https://github.com/TradeTrust/tradetrust-cli/releases/) for your OS.

 > We are aware that the size of the binaries must be reduced and we have tracked the issue in [Github](https://github.com/Open-Attestation/open-attestation-cli/issues/68).
 We hope to find a solution in a near future and any help is welcomed.